regularlady/AlexaBridgePittsburgh/_site/README.md

-# ClojureBridge Pittsburgh presentations
+# AlexaBridge Pittsburgh Presentation + Workshop

+##September 16th & 23rd, 2017

-An intro &amp; outro presentation to welcome attendees and thank the voluteers &amp; sponsors
+An intro presentation to welcome attendees, thank our volunteers and sponsors and link to the workshop material.